thingsboard/thingsboard.github.io/_includes/templates/install/windows-queue-kafka.md

 ```
 {: .copy-code}

 and locate "queue:" block.
-Make sure the queue type is "kafka", and don't forget to replace "localhost:9092" with **your real Kafka bootstrap servers**:
+Make sure the queue type is "kafka", and **don't forget** to replace "localhost:9092" with your real Kafka bootstrap servers:

 ```yml
 queue: